SAP-samples/teched2025-AD161/exercises/ex3/README.md

 1. Go to the terminal of the xtravels app.

-2. Import the Data Product metadata to the CDS model of the xtravel app with this command:
+2. Import the Data Product metadata to the CDS model of the xtravels app with this command:
     ```sh
     cds import --data-product sap-s4com-Customer-v1.json